KittyGiraudel/site/_posts/2013-08-05-offsets-sass-mixin.md

 Almost done.
 To indicate `position()` is a private mixin, I wanted to prefix it with something.
 I first thought about `private-position()` but it didn’t feel great.
 In the end I went with `_position()`.
 Since I use hyphens to separate words in CSS, the underscore was unused.
 No risk of conflicts with anything in a project!

 _Note: remember hyphens and underscores are treated the same way in Sass.
 It means `-position()` will work as well.
-This is meant to be: "hyphens or underscores" is only a matter of presentational preference._
+This is meant to be: “hyphens or underscores” is only a matter of presentational preference._

 ## Usage